Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 library(moments)
 ```

-After that, we will define a variable with start date and another with the end date.
+After that, we will define a variable with a start date and another with the end date.
 These two variables will define the period we will analyze.

 ``` r
 startDate = as.Date("2020-01-21")
 endDate = as.Date("2020-08-21")
 ```

-In order to load and manage data, the function *getSymbols* from *quantmods* will be used.
-It will search for AMBEV financial data over the period given in the *Yahoo Finances API*, note that is important to know the company code to search for its quotations.
+We will use the quantmods function to load and manage our data.
+It will search for AMBEV financial data over the period given in the Yahoo Finances API, note how important it is to know the company code to search for its quotations.

 ``` r
 getSymbols("ABEV3.SA", src = "yahoo",